elgalu/octopress/source/_posts/2014-04-03-run-protractor-against-internet-explorer-vm.markdown

 Steps to do that below.

-### Alternative 1 - Install nodejs on Windows
+<h2 id="nodejs-win">Alternative 1 - Install nodejs on Windows</h2>

-Setting up protractor on IE11 is quite doable, download first:
+Setting up protractor on Windows is quite doable, download first:

 [http://nodejs.org/download/]()